ChinaNode/kopress/README.md

 TJ's new framework [Koa](https://github.com/koajs/koa) is a prettry awesome thing, enable us write asynchronous code in a more enjoyable way.
-But koa is more like Connect, only have the basic HTTP methods and functional.
+But koa is more like Connect, only have the basic HTTP methods and function.
 And TJ [has no plan](https://github.com/koajs/koa/issues/239#issuecomment-37491315) for a express like framework.
 So we create the Kopress.

 Kopress is based on koa, and more like express.
-It provide complete server functional such as router, template, logger, session and so on.
-Kopress's target is `same functional as express, used like express, no callback`.
+It provide complete server function such as router, template, logger, session and so on.
+Kopress's target is `same function as express, used like express, no callback`.

 ## Current status
 kopress now is just a application generator just like [express generator](https://github.com/expressjs/generator). it is a command line tool which can generate a basic kopress application.
-A kopress application is koa plus serveral most common use http middleware.
+A kopress application is koa plus serveral most common used http middleware.
 In the future we will proceed a lot deep develop to reach our target.

 Koa now is just 0.5, and the middlewares are not mature, Kopress will keep update for koa and better middleware.